Everything you need to know about obtaining a vendor permit in Detroit, Michigan — requirements, costs, timeline, and application process.

 You may also need to complete registration with the Michigan LARA at michigan.gov/lara.

 File your vendor permit application with the Detroit city clerk or licensing department.
-Many Michigan municipalities now accept online applications.
+Many Michigan municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $70–$700 (typical range for Detroit).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 1-3 weeks in Detroit.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 From vendor permit to full compliance — get professional help setting up your business in Michigan.